qubitrenegade/certbot-exec/README.md

     packages 'python3-certbot-dns-cloudflare'
   end
-  post_hook 'systemctl restart theinternet' force true extra_args ' --help'
+  post_hook 'systemctl restart theinternet' end
-end

-certbot_exec 'bar.example.com'

 certbot_exec 'baz.example.com' do
   post_hook 'systemctl restart httpd' end
 ```

-#### Example

-So for example, this whole thing would result in an `apt install certbot python3-certbot-dns-cloudflare`. for the `package` resource. (instead of `apt install certbot` then `apt install python3-certbot-dns-cloudflare` which is normally what happens when you call `package` twice...)
+This would result in an `apt install certbot python3-certbot-dns-cloudflare`. for the `package` resource. (instead of two invocations of `apt`)

 also a `certbot` cli: